jembi/disi-hiv-mvp/packages/mapping/README.md

+> This package was copied in as a template then gutted, this was the original Readme

 # WHO COVID-19 Surveillance Package

 This package sets up a mapping mediator instance to map COVID-19 QuestionnaireResponse FHIR resources to FHIR Bundles.